angusmaccuish/FRTB/MAR21.md

 exotic underlying as set out in [MAR23.3]), are subject to delta risk capital requirements.
 Additionally, the instruments specified in (1) to (4) are subject to vega and curvature risk capital requirements:

-1. Any instrument with optionality
+1. Any instrument with
-   ^[For example, each instrument that is an option or that includes an option (eg an embedded option such as convertibility or rate dependent prepayment and that is subject to the capital requirements for market risk).
+   optionality^[For example, each instrument that is an option or that includes an option (eg an embedded option such as convertibility or rate dependent prepayment and that is subject to the capital requirements for market risk).
 A non-exhaustive list of example instruments with optionality includes: calls, puts, caps, floors, swaptions, barrier options and exotic options.]

 2. Any instrument with an embedded prepayment option ^[An instrument with a prepayment option is a debt instrument which grants the debtor the right to repay part of or the entire principal amount before the contractual maturity without having to compensate for any foregone interest.
 The debtor can exercise this option with a financial gain to obtain funding over the remaining maturity of the instrument at a lower rate in other ways in the market.]